Sinux1/bidripper-site/Docs/Deploy.md

 # Setting up for Developers

+These instructions are for a linux environment, specifically for an Ubuntu 20.04 fresh install.

 ## Required packages

 Some basics just in case (curl and git are the most important)

-`sudo apt update -y && sudo apt upgrade -y && sudo apt autoremove && sudo apt install curl gcc make perl git python3-pip -y`
+`sudo apt update -y && sudo apt upgrade -y && sudo apt autoremove && sudo apt install curl gcc make perl git python3-pip -y && pip3 install --user pipenv`

 ## Make sure AWS CLI v2 is installed